-I'm going to be posting a number of book reviews this week as I used a chunk of the weekend while Zenzo slept to catch up on my reading.
+I'm going to be posting a number of book reviews this week as I used a chunk of the weekend while Z slept to catch up on my reading.
 Some'll be technical, some not.

 I've just finished a haunting book called kindred by the amazing and prolific Octavia Butler.
 This is the 25th anniversary edition from 2004 - this book was written in 1979.